Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 • The Silent Gutter Killer: Moss in Gutters and Its Consequences

-When moss establishes itself in gutters, it acts as a sponge that absorbs and retains water.
+When moss establishes itself in gutters, it acts as a sponge, absorbing and retaining water.
 This water retention and growth add weight that strains gutter hangers and pulls entire gutter systems down.
-But the damage goes deeper since the moss in gutters attaches itself using tiny rhizoids that dig into gritty surfaces.
-This traps moisture directly against gutter surfaces, leading to rust and corrosion in steel gutters, and even degradation of aluminum gutters over time.
+However, the damage goes deeper, as the moss in gutters attaches itself using tiny rhizoids that dig into gritty surfaces.
+This traps moisture directly against gutter surfaces, leading to rust and corrosion in steel gutters, as well as the degradation of aluminum gutters over time.

-Most dangerously, moss in gutters prevents proper drainage, which means that water overflows and cascades down exterior walls while soaking the wooden fascia boards holding the gutters.
-This is where a simple cleaning job could quickly escalate into a need for full fascia board replacement that Washington residents would want to avoid.
+Most dangerously, moss in gutters prevents proper drainage, which means that water overflows and cascades down exterior walls, soaking the wooden fascia boards that hold the gutters.
+This is where a simple cleaning job can quickly escalate into a need for full fascia board replacement, which Washington residents would want to avoid.

 When Mold in Gutters Becomes a Health Hazard